 But what you may not know even if you have anxiety is that anxiety can affect your nose.
 While it's not the most common source of symptoms, your nose is yet another area of your body that anxiety can affect.

 Anxiety is a condition that affects your hormones, your neurotransmitters, and your immune system.
 Every part of your body is affected, which is why it's not much of a surprise that anxiety can affect your nose as well.

 Nasal symptoms are tough, because there isn't any surefire way to know whether or not they're caused by anxiety or caused by a cold or allergies.
 But there are several ways that anxiety affects the nose, and these may play a role in your nasal comfort.
 The most common ways include:

-- Runny Nose - Anxiety may create a runny nose.
-This may be due to an increase in body -, an increase in mucus consumption, or trouble with allergies.
-Anxiety affects the immune system so it's possible that your allergies may be worse when you have anxiety.
+- Runny Nose Anxiety may create a runny nose.
+The cause is unclear, but anxiety affects the immune system so it's possible that your allergies may be worse when you have anxiety.
 Anxiety may even put you at greater risk for a cold.

 This list isn't comprehensive either.
 Some people report that the inside of their nose itches when they have anxiety.
 Others claim that they experience nose pain, or a stuffy nose as a result of anxiety.
 Anxiety changes the way your body works, and one of the results is that strange physical symptoms become more common.

 Anxiety doesn't just cause physical symptoms either.
 In some cases it can cause behaviors that lead to their own nose problems.
 For example, there are some people that develop a tic with anxiety where they need to rub their nose hard or squeeze it as a response to stress.
 This can actually cause nasal pain because the rubbing is too hard for the nose to handle.